 5. Analyze The Yield Of Each Stock Item

 Much unwarranted wastage happens in the kitchen and inventory because restaurateurs often end up ordering more stock than is required.
-The exact yield of the item tells you how much of each ingredient is required for preparing the dish and enables you to order stock items based on it.
+The exact yield of the item tells you how much of each ingredient is required for preparing the dish and enables you to order stock based on it.